How does written authorization differ from informed consent?

 Do I need to obtain consent and HIPAA authorization to do study recruitment?

-If recruitment is limited to review of existing medical records as part of an IRB-approved protocol, then this is considered a component of health care operations and there is no need to request a waiver of consent or HIPAA for this activity.
+If recruitment is limited to review of existing medical records as part of an IRB-approved protocol, then HIPAA authorization and consent are not required (a waiver of HIPAA authorization and a waiver of consent [when applicable] can be granted by the IRB).
 The subjects will have an opportunity, at the time they are approached to participate, to provide informed consent and HIPAA authorization.
 The investigator is obligated to protect the PHI of prospective subjects just as they are obligated to protect the PHI of every patient cared for at CHOP.

 There are decedents whose records will be included amongst those in the study; do we need to file the Decedents HIPAA form?